Erovia/corner/content/faq/_index.md

 ---

 ### Q: QMK Configurator - where is the keymap.c?
 **A**: the Configurator no longer offers `keymap.c`, instead it provides a `keymap.json`.
-You have multiple posibilies with this file:
+You have multiple possibilies with this file:

 * convert it to `keymap.c`
 ```shell